RyanMcG/incise/README.md

 ```

 Quite a few things are going on here despite being only a few SLOC.
 Firstly, you
-will notice the namespace the parser is defined in.
+will notice the namespace in which the parser is defined.
 It matches the pattern
 mentioned above so it will get required automatically.

 The actual definition of `no-op-parse` returns a delay which when invoked